|

 PERMUTED CONSONANTCY (6; *5 **2; 5; 5; 6; 5) (TWO

-= NI2, *5 is in 11C but not with the *5, **2 usage)
+= NI2, *5 is in 11C but not with the *5, **2 usage)'Twas in Greece that I met

 A FIVE of great renown